cloudfoundry/bosh-azure-cpi-release/README.md

     >bosh micro deploy (downloaded tgz from previous command here)

-Ultimately, at the time of this writing, you will get to a waiting for agent prompt....
+Ultimately, at the time of this writing, you will get to a 'waiting for agent' prompt....
 This will never finish as the 'stemcell' that we used is hard-coded to a stock Azure vm image.
 We will build a stemcell in the future that has the agent installed to get past this.